Discover the ultimate hair-raising experience with a science show in the Scienceworks Lightning Room.

 Other displays include an electromagnetic can crusher, a Jacob’s ladder, storm safety strategies and a high voltage pickle cucumber that can really light up your day!

-In addition to public and educational live shows, the Victoria University High Voltage Theatre is also used for research, lectures and experiments by university students.
+In addition to public and educational live shows, the Lightning Room is also used for research, lectures and experiments by university students.

 The High Voltage equipment was kindly donated by Telstra, following the closure of its Lightning Lab at the Telstra Research Laboratories.